zfnoorani/zfnoorani.github.io/_posts/2021-03-03-image-signature.md

 }
 ```

-We could get smarter with this, but this covers our basic use case of getting and setting a single EXIF attribute.
+We could get smarter with this, but this covers the basic use case of getting and setting a single EXIF attribute.
-Note that because of how `exiftool` works, `writeEXIF` will create a `filename.JPG_original` file as a backup.
+Note that because of how `exiftool` works, `writeEXIF` will overwrite `filename.JPG` create a `filename.JPG_original` file as a backup.

 ## Building an Image Checksum
 Our digital signature needs some message to encrypt.
-Generally, and especially for RSA, encrypting a hash of the data is the suggested approach.
+Generally, and especially for RSA, encrypting a hash of the data is the way.

 ```go
 import (